Planning Effective QBR Meetings: Ground Rules For Success

 To maximize the impact of QBR meetings, here are some best practices to follow:

-Send materials in advance – Share slides, data reports, and other materials prior to meeting to allow sufficient review.
+Send materials in advance—Share slides, data reports, and other materials before the meeting to allow sufficient review.

-Limit presentation length – Focus on key data, insights, risks, and decisions needed.
+Limit presentation length – Focus on critical data, insights, risks, and decisions needed.
 Avoid overly lengthy presentations.

 Facilitate open dialogue – Allow sufficient time for discussion and include all participants.